0xt4cs/gapc-school-project/README.md

 - Use HTTPS in production environments
 - Regular security updates and monitoring
 - Implement proper backup strategies
-- Monitor application logs for suspicious activity
+- Monitor application logs for suspicious activity\

-## 📚 Original Project

-This was originally a first-year school project submitted in the 2nd semester of 2022, now enhanced for production use with industry-standard security practices.
+This was originally a first-year school project submitted in the 2nd semester of 2022.